byawitz/appwrite-funcover/README.md

 > Right before Appwrite's [releasing](https://github.com/appwrite/appwrite/discussions/5016) next gen (4) of their functions, You can cover your Appwrite function with a dedicated endpoint!

-With Funcover you can `cover` your function with domain you want.
-That means that you'll be able to access your [Appwrite functions](https://appwrite.io/docs/functions) one or all of them using and endpoint you want.
+With Funcover you can `cover` your function with any domain you want.
+That means that you'll be able to access one of your [Appwrite functions](https://appwrite.io/docs/functions)  or all of them using any endpoint you want.

-This feature will help you use Appwrite as a target-webhook, direct access without the need to provide project id, And also simply, for your convince.
+This feature will help you use Appwrite functions as a target-webhook, direct access URL (without the need to provide project id), And also simply, for your convince.

 ## Funcover is built with: